paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-162-energy-infrastructure.md

 (3) **Survey** — The term “Survey” means the Commercial Building Energy Consumption Survey.

-**(b) Authorization of agreement** Not later than 120 days after November 15, 2021, the Administrator and the Administrator of the Environmental Protection Agency shall sign, and submit to Congress, an information sharing agreement relating to commercial building energy consumption data.
+**(b) Authorization of Agreement** Not later than 120 days after November 15, 2021, the Administrator and the Administrator of the Environmental Protection Agency shall sign, and submit to Congress, an information sharing agreement relating to commercial building energy consumption data.

-**(c) Content of agreement** The Agreement shall—
+**(c) Content of Agreement** The Agreement shall—

 (1) provide, to the extent permitted by law, that—